mjpclab/vue-tabber/README.md

 ## Vertical labels
 To use vertical labels, specify property `mode` to "vertical".
-Notice that vertical style is implemented by CSS flex features, which means old browsers like IE10-, Chrome 20- and Firefox 27- are not supported.```html
+Notice that vertical style is implemented by CSS flex features, which means old browsers like IE10-, Chrome 20- and Firefox 27- are not supported.
 ```vue
 <vue-tabber mode="vertical">
 	......